The goal is where we want to be. The objectives are the steps needed to get there.

 |Course Goal / Learning Outcome||describes broad aspects of behavior which incorporate a wide range of knowledge and skill||Upon completion of this course the student will have reliably demonstrated the ability to use the conventions of grammar when creating paragraphs.|

 |Learning Objectives||tend to describe specific, discrete units of knowledge and skill can be accomplished within a short timeframe||Given a paragraph of ten sentences, the student will be able to identify ten rules of grammar that are used in its construction.|

 Course Goals/Learning Outcomes

 Course goals or learning outcomes are a broad statement of what the students will be able to do when they have completed the course.
 You may want to think of it as the ‘moral of the story’.
-Generally these learning outcomes connect to the overall goals of the curriculum for a given discipline.
+Generally, these learning outcomes connected to the overall goals of the curriculum for a given discipline.
 Clarifying these larger ideas and making connections to the curriculum helps students see the purpose and relevance of the course content.
-A practical approach to writing learning outcomes is to frame them as responses to the phrase: Upon completion of this course students will…
+A practical approach to writing learning outcomes is to frame them as responses to the phrase: Upon completion of this course, students will…

 - What behaviors or applications would enable you to infer students’ understanding of what they have learned?

 - What evidence or products, if done well, would provide valid ways of distinguishing between understanding and mere recall?